DaoistDuck/UCM_CSE_31/README.md

 # UCM_CSE_31
-This github repo has my code for my UCM CSE 31 Class using C and Assembly.
+This github repo has my code for my UCM CSE 31 Computer Organization Class using C and Assembly.